Usage Notes and Limitations for Configuring Exclusion Key Rules

 Note

-Be careful when deleting the CTE-LDT metadata from files.
+Be careful when deleting the LDT metadata from files.
 If you delete the metadata from a file that does not match an exclusion key rule policy, the file will be unreadable after the next rekey.

 Given the example exclusion key rule described in step 4, you would need to run this command on all files with the extension